 So what was the solution for John?

 John learned in cognitive behavioural therapy that his intrusive thoughts were, and are, just that.
-Cognitive strategies helped him alter thinking errors that link to erroneous beliefs, such as, “What if God hasn’t truly forgiven me for stealing? (thinking error); this will mean I’m evil and will go to hell (faulty entrenched belief)”.
+Cognitive strategies helped him alter thinking errors that link to entrenched beliefs, such as, ‘What if God hasn’t truly forgiven me for stealing? (thinking error); this will mean I’m evil and will go to hell (faulty entrenched belief).’
+Instead, his belief changed to, ‘I can either live under OCD’s control and feel threatened forever, or I can live with the low probability that I could be a traitor to my religion, which makes uncertainty manageable.’
 The behavioural part of therapy known as exposure response prevention helped John systematically resist giving into compulsions.
 With dedicated practice, his obsession weakened, and he found remission.

 With new healthier beliefs people who have similar experiences as John place themselves in a better position to identify that their recently established praying, blocking, “confessing” and/or other compulsions no longer need to be given into.
-This is because the rituals only serve to reinforce and feed their religious or moral obsession.
-A secondary obsession (“guilt”) and fearing that one’s conscience hasn’t been cleared adds to the problem.
+This is because the rituals in OCD only serve to reinforce and feed their religious or moral obsession.
+A secondary obsession (guilt) and fearing that one’s conscience hasn’t been cleared adds to the problem.
 Balanced perspective in cognitive therapy firmly addresses and resolves misplaced, intrusive guilt; also, it addresses trait-guilt and demonstrates, objectively, how this emotion is inconsistent with one’s true character and behaviours.
-Finally, systematically resisting ALL COMPULSIONS in exposure-response prevention builds distress tolerance and leads gradually to habituation.
+Finally, systematically resisting ALL COMPULSIONS in exposure-response prevention builds distress tolerance and leads gradually to remission, or much reduced symptoms.